 Our experiment confirmed the old nugget about experiences bringing us more happiness than stuff.

-At the same time, Dr. Mandich says experiences can be modest and still contribute to our happiness.
+At the same time, Dr. Mandich says experiences can be modest (the results of mindful spending, for example) and still contribute to our happiness.

-“It’s very clear that we can create experiences that bring us more happiness,” Dr. Mandich says, and a yoga class or a cheap outing could be enough.
+“It’s very clear that we can create experiences that bring us more happiness,” Dr. Mandich says, and a yoga class or an inexpensive outing could be enough.
 “We think it’s the big shiny moments, the graduations, the birthdays, the trips that are the things that really bring us the most happiness.
-But in reality, it’s really the small things day to day that add up to bursts of joy that actually make us happier.”
+But in reality, it’s really the small things day to day that add up to bursts of joy that actually make us happier.

 For maximum happiness, align your personal budget to your passions

-Arguably the most important finding of the Interac behavioural science experiment is the insight that spending money in ways that align to their personal passions is highly likely to induce happiness when we look back on the purchase.
+Arguably the most important finding of the Interac behavioural science experiment is the insight that spending money in ways that align to their personal passions and financial independence is highly likely to induce happiness when we look back on the purchase.

-“We have seen Canadians really lean into their passions during the pandemic, discovering new interests and activities that light them up and bring joy,” Dr. Mandich says.
+“We have seen Canadians really lean into their passions, discovering new interests and activities that light them up and bring joy,” Dr. Mandich says.
 “When we can have the awareness to know what we’re passionate about, and then align our spending in service of that, it’s sort of the secret sauce for spending our money in a way that creates happiness.”

-Our experiment also suggests that you’re more likely to be making purchases to align with your passions if you’re younger.
+Our experiment also suggests that you’re more likely to make purchases that align with your passions if you’re younger.

-Whatever your age, the lesson here is that money can’t buy you happiness — directly.
-But discretionary spending can light up that brain and fire up the hormones, buying you a lasting dose of the good feels, if you align your purchases with your passions and maintain a feeling of financial independence and control by spending with debit.
+Whatever your age, the lesson here is that money can’t buy you happiness — well, not directly.
+But discretionary spendingcan light up that brain and fire up the hormones, buying you a lasting dose of the good feels, if you align your purchases with your passions, maintain a feeling of financial independence and take charge by spending with debit.